Symmetry, Thermodynamics and Topology in Active Matter: Topological defects

-Topological defects are distinctive singularities in both the mathematical and physical sense and as such they are natural places for functionalization or the generation of higher level structures.
-Chemistry is certainly able to exploit the local environment of a defect through place-exchange reactions in which molecules bind directly and preferentially at defect sites \cite{stellacci2007divalent}.
+\paragraph{\mcm{Defects in biology.}} \mjb{Topological defects are distinctive singularities in both the mathematical and physical sense, and as such are natural places for functionalization or the generation of higher level structures.
+The unique local environment of a defect has been exploited in passive systems, using place-exchange chemical reactions in which molecules bind directly and preferentially at defect sites \cite{stellacci2007divalent}.
 Similarly, biological structures have long been known to functionalize defects.
-The common \emph{Adenovirus40} (Ad40) has one fibril attached to each of the topologically minimal 12 pentons (pentagonal-shaped regions formed by proteins) of its viral capsid, creating 12 arms with which to latch on to target cells \cite{zandi2020virus}.
-By now there are many well-established examples of special biological processes occuring at or near defects.
-The explored systems include Neural Progenitor Cells (NPC)~\cite{kawaguchi2017topological}, MDCK cells~\cite{saw2017topological}, epithelial tissues~\cite{duclos2017topological}, bacteria ~\cite{doostmohammadi2016defect,copenhagen2021topological}, and \emph{hydra}~\cite{maroudas2021topological}.
+The common \emph{Adenovirus40} (Ad40) has one fibril attached to each of the topologically minimal 12 pentons (pentagonal-shaped regions formed by proteins) of its viral capsid, creating 12 arms with which to latch on to target cells \cite{zandi2020virus}.}

-At low densities NPCs move randomly, resembling amoebae, but at high density they elongate and align their shapes with one another while still gliding.
-This active nematic state possesses the usual nematic disclination defects, dominated in this case by the strength $\pm 1/2$ defects.
-At the $+1/2$ defects there is rapid cell accumulation, leading to the formation of three-dimensional mounds -- a beautiful example of a nontrivial actively generated structure nucleated by a topological defect.
-At the $-1/2$ defects, in contrast, cells are depleted.
-It is believed that an interplay between anisotropic friction and active stress is responsible for this source-sink behavior, but much remains to be clarified.
+\mjb{This field is flourishing.
+There are now experimental demonstrations of the biological function of topological defects as loci of cell extrusion in cell layers~\cite{kawaguchi2017topological,saw2017topological,duclos2017topological}, seeds of multilayer formation in dense bacterial sheets~\cite{copenhagen2021topological,shimaya20213d} and mammalian cells~\cite{sarkar2021crisscross} and organizing centers of morphogenetic processes in multicellular organisms~\cite{maroudas2021topological}. }